LLM International Law

 Teaching is through seminars and lectures in which a high level of student engagement and discussion is expected.
 You are encouraged to carry out significant advanced levels of independent legal research.

 Most modules are assessed by essays.
 This is usually the most effective method for you to showcase advanced legal research.
-A high level of student engagement and discussion is encouraged.

 Students who have graduated from this degree often choose careers that centre on or involve understanding and applying international law and developing policies at organisational level.
 Further training is required but many also go on to practise as lawyers or legal advisors.